Packard Bell iPower GX SeriesProcessor: Intel Core 2 Duo T9400, Intel Core 2 Quad Q9000

 Rating: Total score: 80%

 Based on the G92 core, but only with 96 shaders.
 The performance should be similar to the 8800M GTX.
-PureVideo HD supports decoding of HD Videos.
+PureVideo HD supports decoding of HD Videos.» Further information can be found in our Comparison of Mobile Graphics Cards and the corresponding Benchmark List.

 Intel Core 2 Duo: This is the Core Duo and Core Solo successor with a longer pipeline and 5-20% more speed without more power consumption.
 As an addition to the Core Duo design there exists a fourth decoder, an amplified SSE-unit and an additional arithmetical logical unit (ALU).